tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 (c) It has the best savings percentage of 47.83\% relative to the naive algorithm.

-(d) The only case in which it is on par with the naive algorithm, is when all other algorithms are on par, and when for the smallest cases $n = 4$ and  $n = 8$.
+(d) The only case in which it is on par with the naive algorithm is when all other algorithms are on par, and for the smallest cases, when $n = 4$ and $n = 8$.

 ### Concluding Amortized Inner-product Proof